mcran127/startup/notes.md

 await cannot be called unless at top level of javascript or function is async. async function() {...}
 async says function will return a promise
 Good when multiple returns are required

+# React

+## React Components

+Web Frameworks are meant to help build webpages by doing things like combining HTML and javascript or modularizing code Vue combines HTML, CSS, and Javascript into one file.
+HTML represented by template Svelte is similar but requires transpiler instead of runtime compiler React combines JavaScript and HTML with CSS outside Angular component defines whats combined together.
+React is named because pages react to you.
+Takes HTML into Javascript variant called JSX and then it becomes JavaScript Render function is put into the component as HTMl. \<div\> Component: \<Demo /> \</div\> has a function Demo returns a div with component: \<b\>hello world\<b\>
+You can also receive properties like \<Demo who="walke"\> where Demo is a function that returns \<b\> Hello {var.who}\</b\>Hello Walke
+State.
+React.useState.
+Can have internal state which returns current state and a function to update.
+You can use JSX without a function
+Instead of function style, can use class style but probably shouldn't.

+## React Vite

+## React Router